 Comprehensive selection of Māori online resources, useful for research into for example, whakapapa and history.

-The following require your library card and pin to access.
+The following require your library card and PIN/Password to access.

 Māori Land Court Minute Books Index – an index only, it covers all seven Māori Land Court Districts.
 It is a resource for people looking for information about Māori land, their whakapapa (family history), hapu (sub-tribe).
 The index will let them know what Minute Book they will need to access to read the full text.
 The University of Auckland provides access to this index on its Website, and provides advice on how to search it under the About tab.
 Ngā Wāhi Rangahau has most of the Tauranga minute books, but does not have it on microfilm.

 Treaty of Waitangi Collection – a searchable digital collection of books from Bridget Williams Books.
 It combines award-winning histories and social commentary from acclaimed authors.